 We just finished our Launching unit in Writing Workshop.
 Each student picked one story that they felt represented their best story.
 They went back into the story to revise it so that was even better than the original.
-All classes had a special Writing celebration last week with the Second graders to celebrate our first published stories!
+All classes had a special Writing celebration last week to celebrate our first published stories!